 Although your spermatocele probably won't go away on its own, most spermatoceles don't need treatment.
 They generally don't cause pain or complications.
-If yours is painful, your doctor may recommend that you take over-the-counter pain medications, such as acetaminophen (Tylenol, others) or ibuprofen (Motrin, Advil, others).
+If yours is painful, your doctor might recommend over-the-counter pain medications, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).

-After surgery, you may need to wear a gauze-filled athletic supporter to apply pressure to and protect the site of the incision.
-Your doctor may also tell you to:
+After surgery, you might need to wear a gauze-filled athletic supporter to apply pressure to and protect the site of the incision.
+Your doctor might also tell you to:

 - Apply ice packs for two or three days to keep swelling down